 A few things that you must take into account when buying tickets:

 - Make sure the match date and time is correct and final – the Spanish FA are notoriously unorganised and will only fully confirm matches a few days before, although a general date is given well in advance.
 Check.

-- You won’t be able to buy your tickets very far in advance.
+- You won’t be able to buy your tickets very far in advance, usually around 3 weeks at the most.
 As mentioned, most games won’t be sold out so for the majority of the time, buying a ticket a few days before the game or even on the day, is entirely possible.

 - Taquilla (ticket office) – this is how most people, who aren’t season ticket holders, get hold of a ticket.
-I know most organised people would like a ticket in their hands a few weeks prior to the game, but this isn’t going to happen.
 The ticket office is located at the stadium, and according to the official Real Betis website, is open at the following times:

 - When Betis are playing at home: Monday to Friday: 10 am to 2 pm and 5 pm to 8 pm

 - When Betis are playing away: Monday to Friday: 10 am to 2 pm and 5 pm to 8 pm.
 Friday: 10 am to 2 pm

 - N.B. online tickets and those bought from the ticket office are priced the same.

 - If you’d like specific information, you can email: email@example.com.

 - It is possible to buy tickets online from unofficial vendors (I’m talking about Stubhub and Viagogo etc), however, I’ve seen some astronomical prices (over £200 per ticket), which is horrendous.
 Do not get ripped off like this.
 These sites are often unreliable as well.
 I would avoid at all costs.